Vendor TipsPhotographyVendor TipsSlab PhotosOnline SalesMarketing

 Why Stone Photography Is Uniquely Difficult

 Stone is hard to photograph well for two reasons: colour temperature and texture.
 Indoor warehouse lighting skews stone yellow-green; flash creates flat images that hide veining depth.
+Buyers rely on photos to judge colour, surface finish, and patterning — all three of which are easy to misrepresent unintentionally.

 The Golden Rule: Outdoor, Overcast Light